 High-Quality Drip Coffee Maker

 Don’t skimp on this purchase, as a coffee maker can either make or break your brewed coffee taste and quality, regardless of the quality of the beans used.
-Depending on the volume of your anticipated sales, expect to need to buy multiple of these or an industrial size brewer.
-Including the cost of carafes and pots to keep the coffee fresh and hot, the cost of coffee makers can run anywhere from $500 to $2,500.
+Depending on the volume of your anticipated sales, expect to need to buy multiple of these or an industrial-size brewer.

 Industrial Coffee Grinder

-In order to maintain freshness and flavor, coffee inventory is typically held as beans.
+To maintain freshness and flavor, coffee inventory is typically held as beans.
 Once the beans are ground, the clock is ticking on freshness.
 The method and quality of a coffee grinder can make an enormous impact on the taste and aroma of the beans.
 As such, investing in a quality coffee grinder for $800 to $2,800 can keep your shop running on fresh grounds all day long.

 Refrigerator and Freezer